 Maybe you’ve wondered if the fancy stand-up desk your company purchased for your colleague is a waste of money and just the latest “shiny object.”
-Or perhaps you’ve considered one for your own office but aren’t really sure if the claims of increased health and productivity are true.
-A recent study from Texas A&M University found that employees who used sit-stand desks were 46% more productive than those at traditional desks.
+Or perhaps you’ve considered one for your home office but aren’t really sure if the claims of increased health and productivity are true.
+A study from Texas A&M University found that employees who used sit-stand desks were 46% more productive than those at traditional desks.
 In addition, numerous research studies show that too much sitting can cause a decrease in overall health and productivity.
 Apparently this latest “shiny object” is here to stay.
-A team at Reviews.com recently tested 67 of the most popular standing desk models and found which ones lead in functionality and were most suitable for a variety of budgets, design aesthetics, and any workspace needs.
-In addition, they offer some helpful tips when looking for standing desks, outlining the important features, warranty options and how to properly use them.
+A team at ConsumersAdvocate.org recently researched the most popular standing desk models and found which ones lead the market based on features, affordability, and customer experience.
+In addition, they offer some helpful tips when looking for standing desks, outlining the important features, warranty options, and how to properly use them.

 Tips for Choosing a Desk

 - Test the theory.
-To see if you like standing while you work, use your kitchen counter, your washing machine, or any other surface that’s ergonomically correct for your body.
-Chances are, you may even have a friend who uses a standing desk; see if you can use it for a couple hours before shelling out a few hundred to invest in your own.
+See if you like standing while you work.
+Use your kitchen counter, your washing machine, or any other surface that’s ergonomically correct for your body.
+Chances are, you may even have a friend who uses a standing desk; see if you can use it for a couple hours before spending the money to invest in your own.

-- To start narrowing the pool, check out max height.
-Desks should accommodate a wide variety of body types, so make sure they can reach at least 48 inches, with a 20-inch sit-to-stand range, which is ergonomically okay for folks up to about 6 feet 7 inches.
+- Check out maximum height.
+Desks should accommodate a wide variety of body types, so make sure they can reach at least 48 inches, with a 20-inch sit-to-stand range, which is ergonomically okay for anyone up to 6 feet 7 inches.

 - Look for great warranties.
-A standing desk can be a major expense, especially for companies looking to furnish their offices — one desk is typically between $500 and $1,500, but a one-of-a-kind desk from Uplift’s Artisan series is nearly $4,000.
-So nix any that don’t offer a frame and electronics warranty of at least five years.
+A standing desk can be a major expense, especially for companies looking to furnish their offices — one desk can cost anywhere from a few hundred dollars up to $4,000.
+For those more expensive desks, be sure it offers a frame and electronics warranty of at least five years.

 Using Your New Desk